krittikaiitb/tutorials/README.md

 Enter the following command to run jupyter notebook
 > jupyter-notebook;

+### MacOS
+#### Installing Jupyter - Using Conda or Miniconda
+Install Anaconda (it has almost all python packages) from https://docs.anaconda.com/anaconda/install/windows/.
+(Read the instructions carefully)
+Then open terminal and enter the following command to install Jupyter notebook
+> conda install jupyter;

+Enter the following command to run jupyter notebook
+> jupyter-notebook;

 Using Virtual environment
 If you are already using python and have requirements of different python package versions then Virtual environment.